benbjohnson/litestream/README.md

 ```

 Point-in-time restores only have the resolution of the timestamp of the WAL file
 itself.
-By default, litestream will start a new WAL file every minute so
+By default, Litestream will start a new WAL file every minute so
 point-in-time restores are only accurate to the minute.